United States Air Force Academy: Athletics

 All cadets at the academy take part in the school's extensive athletic program.
 The program is designed to enhance the physical conditioning of all cadets, to develop the physical skills necessary for officership, to teach leadership in a competitive environment and to build character.
 The primary elements of the athletic program are intercollegiate athletics, intramural athletics, physical education, and the physical fitness tests.

 Physical education

-Cadets are required to take physical education courses in each of their four years at the academy.
-All fourth-class cadets are required to take Boxing and Physical Development.
-All third-class cadets are required to take Swimming (or Basic Swimming), Water Survival, and an individual sport elective such as tennis, racquetball, golf, indoor rock climbing, or Warrior Enhancement Yoga.
+Cadets are required to take physical education courses in each of their four years at the academy, with emphasis on classes and sports that will prepare them to become military officers.
+All fourth-class cadets are required to take boxing and Physical Development.
+All third-class cadets are required to take Swimming, Water Survival, and an individual sport elective such as tennis, racquetball, golf, or indoor rock climbing.
 Second-class cadets are required to take Combatives I & II (unarmed combat) and a team sports elective such as volleyball, basketball, softball, or soccer.
-First-class cadets are required to take two open elective courses such as Introduction to Combatives, Functional Fitness, Team or Individual Sport Elective(s), Independent Exercise (C1C/C2C cadets only) or Cadet Instructor (C1C/C2C cadets only).
-Cadets participating in inter-collegiate sports typically have a modified course schedule for completing their required PE courses.
+First-class cadets are required to take two open elective courses such as Introduction to Combatives, Functional Fitness, additional team or individual sport electives, independent exercise (C1C/C2C cadets only), or cadet instructor (C1C/C2C cadets only).
+Cadets participating in inter-collegiate sports typically have a modified course schedule for completing their required physical education courses.